v8/v8.dev/src/features/finding-in-arrays.md

 ---
 ## Finding elements in `Array`s and `TypedArray`s from the beginning

 Finding an element that satisfies some condition in an `Array` is a common task and is done with the `find` and `findIndex` methods on `Array.prototype` and the various TypedArray prototypes. `Array.prototype.find` takes a predicate and returns the first element in the array for which that predicate returns `true`.
-If the predicate doesn't return `true` for any element, the method returns `undefined`. `Array.prototype.findIndex` works similarly, except it returns the index when found, and `-1` when not found.
-The TypedArray versions of `find` and `findIndex` work exactly the same, with the only difference being that they operate on TypedArray instances instead of Array instances.
+If the predicate doesn't return `true` for any element, the method returns `undefined`.

 ```js
 const inputArray = [{v:1}, {v:2}, {v:3}, {v:4}, {v:5}];